How to buy Admiralty Resources (ADY) shares

 Learn how to easily invest in Admiralty Resources shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Admiralty Resources NL is an other industrial metals & mining business based in Australia.
-Admiralty Resources shares (ADY) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Admiralty Resources is an other industrial metals & mining business based in Australia.
+Admiralty Resources shares (ADY) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
 Admiralty Resources has a trailing 12-month revenue of around $1.9 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Admiralty Resources

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.